US STOCKS-S&P 500, Nasdaq fall as yields rally on hot labor market data

 The S&P 500 and Nasdaq fell on Wednesday after data showed U.S. manufacturing contracted for a fourth straight month in February, although raw material prices increased last month.

-Traders of futures tied to the Fed's policy rate saw about an even chance that the rate will get to a range of 5.5%-5.75% by September, from the current range of 4.5% to 4.75%.
+Traders of futures tied to the Fed's policy rate see about an even chance that the rate will get to a range of 5.5%-5.75% by September, from the current range of 4.5%-4.75%.
 FEDWATCH

-U.S. monthly payrolls and consumer prices data in the coming days will offer investors more clues on the path of rates heading into the Fed's March 21-22 meeting, where it is currently expected to raise rates by 25 basis points.
+Monthly payrolls and consumer prices data in the coming days will offer investors more clues on the path of rates heading into the Fed's March 21-22 meeting, where it is currently expected to raise rates by 25 basis points.
+FEDWATCH

-Macy's Inc M.N jumped 9.6% after the department store operator forecast full-year profit above Wall Street estimates.
+Macy's Inc M.N jumped 8.7% after the department store operator forecast full-year profit above Wall Street estimates,

-Silvergate Capital SI.Nplunged 47.6% after the crypto-focused lender delayed its annual report and said it was evaluating its ability to operate as a going concern.
+Silvergate Capital SI.N plunged 44.3% after the crypto-focused lender delayed its annual report and said it was evaluating its ability to operate as a going concern.

-Declining issues outnumbered advancers for a 5.86-to-1 ratio on the NYSE and 3.00-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.91-to-1 ratio on the NYSE and 1.67-to-1 ratio on the Nasdaq.

-The S&P index recorded two new 52-week highs and 12 new lows, while the Nasdaq recorded 26 new highs and 71 new lows.
+The S&P index recorded five new 52-week highs and 13 new lows, while the Nasdaq recorded 50 new highs and 123 new lows.

-(Reporting by Sruthi Shankar in Bengaluru; Editing by Savio D'Souza and Anil D'Silva)
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Savio D'Souza, Anil D'Silva and Sriraj Kalluvila)

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;))